gridgain-solutions/ignite-in-k8s/benchmark/README.md

 Then to start an etcd cluster, run a etcd start command (like the one below) for each etcd server node (in a script or terminal session):
 The --name parameter is important and must be the same as in the .profile env variables.
-See the full **Example .profile** below to see how the INITIIAL CLUSTER and SERVER_IP variables should be set).
+See the full **Example .profile** below to see how the INITIAL CLUSTER and SERVER_IP variables should be set).

 etcd --name etcd1 --initial-advertise-peer-urls http://${SERVER_1_IP}:2380 \
   --listen-peer-urls http://${SERVER_1_IP}:2380 \